0xB0BAFE77/0xSciTE4AHK/README.md

 In addition, I've included most of the methods and properties found in AHK's native objects (exception, file, funcobject, regex, and of course the core AHK object).

 I went over each command in the last couple days running up to Pi Day to ensure all new commands were represented in the API.
-I'm sure I've overlooked some stuff or just haven't caught updates between now and then.
+I'm sure I've overlooked some stuff or just haven't caught updates between the last time I updated this and now.
 If you find something is missing or you just want to make a suggestion, let me know.
 0xB0BAFE77@gmail.com